99designs/gqlgen/docs/content/getting-started.md

 go run server.go
 ```

 Open http://localhost:8080 in a browser.
-Here are some queries to try:
+Here are some queries to try, starting with creating a todo:
 ```graphql
 mutation createTodo {
   createTodo(input:{text:"todo", userId:"1"}) {